Autechre: Incunabula and Amber (1993–1994)

-Tri Repetae, Chiastic Slide, and LP5 (1995–1999)
+Tri Repetae, Chiastic Slide and LP5 (1995–1999)

 1995 saw the release of Tri Repetae, their third album, as well as the EPs Anvil Vapre and Garbage, featuring a monochrome cover designed by The Designers Republic, with whom Autechre have long held a close association.
 Tri Repetae and its associated EPs were combined into a two disc set entitled Tri Repetae++, which was released in the United States.
 An official promotional video was created for "Second Bad Vilbel" from Anvil Vapre by English visual artist Chris Cunningham (his first).
 The "Second Bad Vilbel" video featured rapidly cut shots of industrial machinery and robotic movement, synchronised with the music.
 Cunningham later re-edited the video in 2002, following his disappointment with the original: "It was intended to be completely abstract but it didn't quite work out that way".
 A two track vinyl-only EP entitled We R Are Why, was available to buy during certain concerts and via mail order during 1996.
 Also in 1995, Autechre's track "Nonima" was featured on Mind The Gap Volume 5, a Belgian compilation of electronic music.

-Autechre released three records in 1997: the full length Chiastic Slide, and the EPs Envane, and Cichlisuite (pronounced "sickly sweet").
+Autechre released three records in 1997: the full-length Chiastic Slide, and the EPs Envane and Cichlisuite (pronounced "sickly sweet").
 The latter EP consists of five remixed versions of "Cichli" from Chiastic Slide.
 Radio Mix was also released in 1997; a rare CD-only promotional recording, it contains an hour-long DJ mix of other artists' tracks, some of them remixed by Autechre, as well as a short interview edited sometimes to the point of incomprehensibility.

 An untitled record (typically known as LP5 or simply Autechre) followed in 1998.
 It has been seen as a transitional work, with Brown commenting in 2005 that "a lot of people have cited it as a classic Autechre album because it bridges the gap between the guys who liked our old stuff and the guys who got propelled on to our new stuff."

 1999 saw the release of their first Peel session EP, consisting of three tracks broadcast on John Peel's show for BBC Radio 1 in October 1995, as well as a vinyl-only limited edition promotional EP entitled Splitrmx12.
-1999 also saw EP7, which is classed by the group as an EP despite being over an hour in length.
+1999 also saw EP7, which is classed by the group as an EP despite the CD version being over an hour in length.